Kilmorie house

 In 1915, it was bought by the Poet William Wilfred Campbell, who moved in with his wife and extended family.
 He was the owner who named it Kilmorie.
-Campbell worked days off and weekends to transform the rough grounds of the compound that surrounded the house into gardens and landscaping.
-Today, the house sits on 2.1 acres of land.
+Campbell worked days and weekends to transform the rough grounds of the compound that surrounded the house into gardens and landscaping.
+Until 2020, the house used to sit on 2.1 acres of land.
+Claridge Homes acquired the property in 2020 and built 8+ homes around the heritage home.

-Campbell enjoyed three years at Kilmorie, before he died on New Year's morning, 1918.
-The Poets Pathway have put a plaque on Colonnade Road near Campbell's beloved Kilmorie, that details one of his poems, Down the Merivale Road.
+Campbell enjoyed three years at Kilmorie before he died on New Year's morning, 1918.
+The Poets Pathway has put a plaque on Colonnade Road near Campbell's beloved Kilmorie that details one of his poems, Down the Merivale Road.

-The house was bought in 1950 by Dr. J David Roger, an internist and radiologist and his wife.
+The house was bought in 1950 by Dr. J David Roger, an internist and radiologist, and his wife.
 The couple lived in the home until their respective deaths.
 Dr. J David Roger died in June 2015 at the age of 98.
 He lived in the house for 65 years.